rasmus-kirk/halo/documents/thesis/05-arith/03-arithmetization.md

 \vec{t}: \Color^k
 $$

-- *motivation*: a clean way to represent the types for a vector of multi color wires[@yau2015-ssec1.1.2].
+- *motivation*: A clean way to represent the types for a vector of multi color wires[@yau2015-ssec1.1.2].

 \begin{notation}[Mapping over a vector]
 Applies a function to each element of a vector.